twalker/files-api/readme.md

 ## TODO

-- cleanup pyramids of doom
+- cleanup pyramids of doom using async or Q
 - un-calcify tests, they're too brittle
+- consider converting to restify or koa